publiccodenet/about/activities/codebase-stewardship/supporting-governance/index.md

 ## Designing a governance model

 After the community's governance needs have been established, a suitable governance model can be designed.
-To get started, [this template](governance-template.md) can be used as inspiration.
+[This governance template](governance-template.md) can be used as inspiration.

 The following sections are typically included when designing a governance model: